Costs of proceedings - Sweden

 Kvalita tohoto překladu byla ohodnocena známkou: dobrá

 This page provides information on costs in Sweden.

 If legal aid is granted or a public aid counsel or counsel for the victim is appointed, an hourly rate of compensation is determined by the State.
 In 2019, the compensation is in most cases SEK 1 380 per hour, excluding VAT (i.e. SEK 1 725 per hour inclusive of VAT).

 The guiding rules of the Swedish Bar Association for good practice practice indicate that the fees charged by a lawyer are reasonable.

 Fixed costs for litigants in civil proceedings

-For an application in a civil case, the applicant must pay a filing fee to the court.
-At present the filing fee is SEK 450 (approximately EUR 50).
+In the case of an application in a civil case, the applicant shall pay an application fee to the court.
+The application fee is currently SEK 2 800 (about EUR 300).

 Stage of the civil proceeding where fixed costs must be paid

 The application fee shall be paid to the court when the application is made.

 In the vast majority of criminal cases, the prosecution is a criminal prosecution and no application fee is charged.
 If an individual wants to bring private prosecution, the application fee is SEK 2 800.